July 19, 2020 | Remote Access

 Who can use it?

 The tool runs on LabStats real-time usage data, so universities wanting to use the tool will need to have LabStats installed on the machines they wish to make available to students.

 When will it be available?

 The LabStats Remote Access Dashboard is available now, at no additional cost to LabStats users.
-Dozens of universities are already using it to connect students to campus resources remotely.
+Hundreds of universities are already using it to connect students to campus resources remotely.

 How much does it cost?

 The Remote Access Dashboard is available at no additional cost to LabStats users.
 If you already have LabStats installed on campus computers, go to the Lab Tools tab and click on “Remote Access” to get started.
 If you have questions, schedule a tutorial with your account manager or reach out to support.